Indomet/steering-angle/README.md

 Each merge request needs to be assigned to a team member, and a code review to be conducted before merging

 Each commit message needs to be descriptive enough about what was changed followed by the issue number.
 For example ````git commit -m "added feature #2"````

+# License
+* This project is released under the terms of the GNU GPLv3 License